-Fire Fighting Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses. ▶ Use fire fighting procedures suitable for surrounding area. ▶ DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location. ▶ If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use. ▶ Non combustible.
-Fire/Explosion Hazard ▶ Not considered a significant fire risk, however containers may burn. - May emit poisonous fumes
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers fire.
+Equipment should be thoroughly decontaminated after use.
+Fire/Explosion Hazard Non combustible.
+Not considered a significant fire risk, however containers may burn.
+May emit poisonous fumes.